 - experience decreased testosterone levels, which may reduce sexual arousal

 These conditions can affect blood flow or nerve sensations, both of which are necessary for an erection.
-Reduced blood flow, known as vascular insufficiency, is one of the most common causes of ED.
+Reduced blood flow, known as vascular insufficiency, is one of the

 Older males are more likely to take medications to manage underlying medical conditions.
-While these drugs can enhance overall health, some may worsen ED symptoms.
-They can include medications for:
+While these drugs can enhance overall health,

 - lowering blood pressure, such as:

 - Parkinson’s disease

 - reducing pain, such as codeine and morphine